 - 101 Beginning Japanese I An introduction to the four basic language skills: listening, speaking, reading and writing.
 Includes an introduction to grammar and alphabets (hiragana and katakana) and kanji.
 Offered each fall. - 102 Beginning Japanese II A continuation of Japanese 101.
 Another hundred kanjis will be added.
 Prerequisite: 101 or equivalent.
 Offered each spring. - LC 105 Special Topics in Japanese Literature in Translation (LIT) This course will vary in content and approach to emphasize genres, themes, and periods in Japanese literature.
 Readings and lectures in English.
 May count toward minor in Japanese. - 201 Intermediate Japanese I (LA) Higher communicative skills will be reached by learning another hundred additional kanji as well as complex grammar structures.
 Prerequisite: 102 or equivalent.
 Offered each fall. - 202 Intermediate Japanese II (G) A continuation of Japanese 201.
 Students will learn more complex grammar and a few hundred more kanjis.
 Cultural and social aspects of the Japanese people are discussed through the language, learning to improve communicative skills.
 Prerequisite: 201 or equivalent.
 Offered each spring. - LC 202 From Atom to Akira: Japan's Pop Culture (LIT, G) Japanese popular culture is nearly synonymous with anime (animation), manga (comics), and video games.
-All three are an integral part of Japanese life.
+All three are an integral parts of Japanese life.
 This class will discuss the global popularity of these three forms of entertainment, which has spurred interest in Japan and the cultural themes that inform its popular culture.
+Offered in alternate years. - LC 203 Edible World Heritage: Introduction to Japanese Food Culture (IT, G) Washoku "Japanese cuisine" is UNESCO's intangible world heritage: it represents admiration for nature and extends hospitality through delicate preparations and presentations.
+Students explore indispensable relations between foods and religions, between traditions and customs.
+Students are expected to participate in cooking sessions.
 Offered in alternate years.